Valle de Bravo with Kids: A 5 Day Itinerary

 We bought so many avocados, blackberries, guava fruit, mangoes, cucumbers, tomatoes, carrots etc. at this market.
 The produce was great quality and very reasonably priced.

-empandas are good Mexican food for kids - Empanaderia was one of our favorite kid-friendly Valle de Bravo Restaurants
+empanadas are good Mexican food for kids - Empanaderia was one of our favorite kid-friendly Valle de Bravo Restaurants.

-The rotisserie chicken was so juicy and flavorful (not spicy at all) that we came back a second time.
+The rotisserie chicken was so juicy and flavourful (not spicy at all) that we came back a second time.
 This time we got chicken and BBQ pork ribs, which were also amazing.

-Mi Lupita is a great option for kids who are need an alternative to Mexican food.
+Mi Lupita is a great option for kids who need an alternative to Mexican food.

 We ordered take-away tacos a few times from different stands.
 We especially enjoyed the Tacos al Pastor and Arrachera Tacos.

-Kids eating Ice cream in Valle de Bravo Mexico
+The Brewer kids eating Ice cream on a family trip to Valle de Bravo Mexico.

 If you want a simple lunch, you can’t go wrong with stopping at a small tortas stand in Valle de Bravo.
 They make one amazing sandwich!